Approved by the AALL Executive Board on April 2015, Tab 5

 - The state digest or online case law classification service.

 - A citation service, such as Shepard's or Keycite.

 - State-oriented reference tools including state government manual, legal/social services directories, city and/or county directory.

-- Significant state court publications including, but not limited to, annual reports, judicial statistics, legal forms, policy statements, and bench books.
+- Significant state and local court publications including, but not limited to, annual reports, judicial statistics, court and general legal forms, policy statements, and items related to local legal history.